julianpeeters/dynamical/README.md

 Wirings, in contrast to state systems, are the interface systems that allow us to represent interaction patterns.

-For example, the composition of a state system with in interface system of `((Plant ⊗ Controller) ~> System)[Y]`:
+For example, the composition of a state system with an "wrapper interface" of `((Plant ⊗ Controller) ~> System)[Y]`:
   - on one hand, it is "filled" (or "loaded") by composition with a tensored state system
   - on the other hand, it "wraps" a tensored state system in an non-tensored interface
-  - finally, delay is controlled by setting controller state to emit a runnable function
+  - note that there is no delay, since we defined the controller to emit a runnable function

 ```scala
 import cats.implicits.given